HBO Max: The 41 Best TV Shows to Watch

 Friday

-- The Rehearsal, premiere (2022-) -- Comedy series from Nathan Fielder.
+- The Rehearsal, premiere at 11 p.m.
+ET (2022-) -- Comedy series from Nathan Fielder.
 Fielder gives people a chance to rehearse for their own lives in a world where nothing never works out as expected.

 Here are some other HBO Max originals worth checking out.